RizkiKarianata/crossword-puzzle/README.md

 <h1 align="center">Welcome to Crossword Puzzle! 👋 </h1>

-<p align="center">Crossword Puzzle is an application for entertainment purposes only.
+<p align="center">Crossword Puzzle is an application for entertainment purposes only and is very fun.
 This application is used to find or search for answers to crossword puzzles.
 Built using Framework7. 💖 </p>

 <p align="center">
 <img src="https://img.shields.io/github/contributors/RizkiKarianata/crossword-puzzle?style=flat-square">